nkhorshid/SimAb/README.md

 You can plot the results using the jupyter codes available.

 The values used to write the SimAb paper are available in the output folder.

+We kindly ask you to reference the paper if your usage of this simulation resulted in a publication.